Mitchell-Chambers/dnd-shiv-shocked/Sessions/2022-10-22 - 008 - Lair of the Bay Serpent.md

 **Cooking**: Allie

-The party cross the bay and descends into the sinkhole after a long and lengthy debate about NNW and NNE.
+The party cross the bay and descends into the [[Bay of the Serpent Below|sinkhole]] after a long and lengthy debate about NNW and NNE.

 The blood leaks out the door and spills on the ground.
 Dark chamber inside, covered in bones.